 For example, beans are lower in the essential amino acid methionine, and grains are lower in the essential amino acid lysine, so eating a meal containing beans and rice would be considered a “complete” meal.

-However, present-day research has shown that this is not the case, as all plant foods contain at least some of every essential amino acid, just in varying amounts, and the liver can store and pool together amino acids as needed.
+However, present-day research has shown that this is not the case, as all plant proteins contain at least some of every essential amino acid, just in varying amounts, and the liver can store and pool together amino acids as needed.

 Therefore, it’s not necessary to eat a combination of plant foods at the same meal; instead, we can ensure we get all the protein we need on a vegan diet by eating protein-rich plant foods throughout the day and getting adequate daily calories.